petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 The goal is simply a future where most, if not all, studies ship with a single button repro pack.
 How we get there doesn't matter as much.
+Let's now take a look at some of the more specific challenges and strategies for overcoming them.

 ### Challenge 1: Version control